 The BDSM umbrella also includes couples who engage in swinging and polyamory.

-The strong fashion influence of BDSM is evident in such groups as motorcycle gangs, heavy metal, goth, and punk.
+BDSM clothing might utilize such fabrics as leather, rubber, or latex.
+The strong fashion influence of BDSM is evident in such groups as motorcycle gangs, heavy metal, glam rock, goth, and punk.

 The BDSM community mandates that activity should never involve children.
 It should never cause permanent harm or injury.
 It should never cross over into exploitation, abuse, rape, incest, domestic violence, or any criminal acts.